google/swift-jupyter/README.md

 Operating system:

-* macOS 10.13.5 or later, with Xcode 10.0 beta or later; OR
 * Ubuntu 18.04 (64-bit); OR
 * other operating systems may work, but you will have to build Swift from sources.